Clarissa Wei: Made in Taiwan

 Made in Taiwan: Recipes and Stories of the Island Nation was released in 2023.
 Made in Taiwan is an exploration of Taiwan's food culture.
 In it she emphasizes using Taiwanese ingredients and not substitutes more widely available internationally.
 The book has proved controversial due to Wei's focus on Taiwanese identity and politics as embodied in food.

 Wei collaborated with recipe developer Ivy Chen on Made in Taiwan.
 James Lin, a historian, was hired to make sure that the historical aspects of the book were accurate.
 Xin Yun worked as Clarissa Wei's research assistant.
 Yen Wei was the food stylist and Ryan Chen handled photography.

+Sitting the Month

+Sitting the Month: Postpartum Recipes for Rest and Recovery was published in September 2026.
+It provides modern recipes for traditional Chinese herbal foods given to new mothers recovering from childbirth.
+The topic was inspired by Wei's own postpartum experience with her first child.

+Wei collaborated with herbalist Stella Wang on the book.

 Podcast

 Her show, Climate Cuisine, is part of the Whetstone Radio Collective.
 It was launched in 2021 and examines how different national cuisines and agricultural practices have developed in similar climactic zones across the planet.